 You’ll spend most of your afternoon in the Paracas National Reserve.
 The desert here is vast and beautiful, and, coupled with the blue and turquoise shades of the ocean, is truly a memorable sight.

 And guess what?!
 More time in the car!
-You’ll need 4 hours to drive the 23 km (14 miles) route in the national reserve, including stops to take in the views and fill your Instagram.
+You’ll need 4 hours to drive the 23 km (14 miles) route in the national reserve, including stops to take in the views and explore the breathtaking desert landscapes, including the striking sand dunes.

 Before you get to the last stop on the map you’ll find an area with a bunch of ocean-side mom and pop restaurants.
 Our favorite was Cevichería La Tia Fela.
 The chairs were plastic but the fish were super fresh!

-Read our article about the top things to see in Paracas for all the details of the individual stops and more tips.
+Read my article about the top things to do in Paracas for details about the individual stops.

-The Islas Ballestas, or Ballestas Islands, are a popular tourist destination in Peru just off of Paracas.
+The Islas Ballestas, or Ballestas Islands, are a popular stop on a lot of people’s Peru itinerary.
 It’s a small group of rock formations jutting out from the sea.
 They’re famous for the thousands of birds that congregate on the rocks and make them nice and poopy and ready for guano mining.
-You’ll also get to check out tons of seals, sea lions and penguins.
+You’ll also get to check out tons of seals, sea lions, and penguins.

-To get to the Islas Ballestas, you’ll need to go on an organized boat tour.
-And since the sea is much calmer in the mornings that in the afternoons, that’s the time we recommend going.
+To get to the Islas Ballestas, you’ll need to go on an organized boat trip by one of the many tour companies in town.
+And since the sea is much calmer in the mornings than in the afternoons, that’s the time I recommend going.
+That said, early morning often brings fog, but it usually clears up by the time to boats get to the islands.

-Group tours go for about 25 USD per person and may or may not include the s/13 entrance fee to the national reserve.
+Group tours go for about 25 USD per person and may or may not include the PEN 13 entrance fee to the national reserve.
 If the price doesn’t include the fee, you will pay it at the pier.
 Hotel pick-up and drop-off can also be extra.

 After your boat trip, you’ll have the afternoon to either spend time at your hotel, try your hand at paddleboarding or similar water-based sport.
 There are massive jellyfish in the water everywhere in Paracas, so if you’re stability isn’t too hot, opt for a kayak.